ibm-cloud-docs/databases-for-mongodb/getting-started.md

 ## Using MongoDB Compass
 {: #using-mongodb-compass}

-After connecting to your deployment, you see a basic overview.
+After you connect to your deployment, you see a basic overview.
 Included is a simple summary of the cluster and the default databases.
 The cluster contains three nodes, the two data nodes and the third arbiter node, so it shows the three hosts and their replica set.
 Also shown is the current MongoDB version. {{site.data.keyword.databases-for-mongodb}} Standard uses the Community version while {{site.data.keyword.databases-for-mongodb}} EE uses the Enterprise version of the MongoDB database.

 ![MongoDB Compass page](images/getting-started-compass-page.png){: caption="Figure 3.
 MongoDB Compass page" caption-side="bottom"}